 - Start by adding some baby spinach, ground nutmeg and a little salt and pepper to a pan.

 - Cover and cook until wilted.

-- Use a fine mesh sieve (or clean tea towel) to remove all that excess moisture in the spinach.
-We’re not pressing the spinach through the sieve here, just using it to get rid of that extra water.
+- Use a fine mesh strainer (or clean tea towel) to remove all that excess moisture in the spinach.
+We’re not pressing the spinach through the strainer here, just using it to get rid of that extra water.